marcoalopez/GrainSizeTools/README.md

 - It estimates the actual 3D populations of grains from the population of apparent (2D) grain sizes using the Scheil-Schwartz-Saltykov method to unfold the 2D population.
 Similar to what *StripStar* script does.
 - It produces ready-to-publish plots, allowing to save the graphical output as a bitmap or vector images.

-You can downloaded the script here: https://sourceforge.net/projects/grainsizetools/
+You can downloaded the script here: http://figshare.com/articles/GrainSizeTools_script/1383130 You can get a manual in pdf here: http://figshare.com/articles/GrainSizeTools_script_manual/1371025

  [1]: https://www.python.org/